Ports in eastern China at standstill as typhoon Muifa closes in | Business

 - China

-China's eastern Zhejiang province ordered ships to return to port, asked schools to close and evacuated tourists on nearby islands, with one of the strongest typhoons this year making landfall imminently.
+Authorities in China's eastern province of Zhejiang ordered ships to return to port, told schools to close and evacuated tourists from nearby islands, as one of this year's strongest typhoons is set to make landfall on Wednesday.

-Muifa intensified into a strong typhoon on Tuesday as it barrelled towards the twin port cities of Ningbo and Zhoushan, which share the second-busiest port in China by cargo handled.
-The storm is expected to make landfall between Wenling and Zhoushan on Wednesday, state media reported.
+Typhoon Muifa intensified on Tuesday as it barrelled towards the twin port cities of Ningbo and Zhoushan, which share the ranking of second-busiest port in China, in terms of cargo handled.
+State media said China's 12th cyclone of the year was expected to make landfall between the cities of Wenling and Zhoushan, bringing torrential rains on its sweep through eastern and southern coastal areas.

-It will bring torrential rains as it sweeps through eastern and southern coastal areas, including commercial hub Shanghai which is just north of Ningbo and Zhoushan, the official Xinhua news agency reported.
+That includes the commercial hub of Shanghai, just north of Ningbo and Zhoushan, the official Xinhua news agency said.
 Waves of up to 5 metres (16 feet) are expected near Shanghai, China's busiest container seaport.

-Shanghai will suspend some operations of its port including Yangshan terminal and others from Tuesday evening and halt all operations on Wednesday morning, according to the Shanghai International Shipping Institute.
-China Southern Airlines said it has cancelled 25 flights in Shanghai airports on Tuesday and that it plans to cancel another 11 flights for Wednesday.
+Shanghai will suspend some operations of its port, including Yangshan terminal and others, from Tuesday evening and halt all operations on Wednesday morning, the Shanghai International Shipping Institute said.
+China Southern Airlines said it has cancelled 25 flights at Shanghai airports on Tuesday and plans to cancel 11 more on Wednesday.

-State television reported about 13,000 people from islands and tourist sites near Zhoushan have been evacuated.
-Nearly 7,400 commercial vessels sought shelter in ports in Zhejiang, including Zhoushan, Ningbo and Taizhou, while passenger ship routes across the province were suspended as of noon, state media reported.
+About 13,000 people from islands and tourist sites near Zhoushan have been evacuated, state television said.
+Nearly 7,400 commercial vessels sought shelter in Zhejiang's ports, including Zhoushan, Ningbo and Taizhou, while passenger ship routes across the province were suspended from noon, state media said.

+The three cities and Shanghai together have a population of 42.26 million.
 The Zhejiang government ordered all fishing vessels to return to dock before noon.
-Ningbo, Zhoushan and Taizhou ordered schools to be suspended for Wednesday.
-Those three cities and Shanghai hold a collective population of 42.26 million.
+Ningbo, Zhoushan and Taizhou ordered schools suspended on Wednesday.

-The Central Meteorological Administration (CMA) said Muifa's centre was around 490 km (304.5 miles) southeast of Xiangshan city in Zhejiang.
-The typhoon, China's 12th cyclone of the year, will continue to move in a northwest direction after making landfall, and then gradually weaken, CMA said.
+All flights at the airports in Ningbo and Zhoushan have been cancelled for Wednesday, flight data platform Variflight told Reuters.
+Weather authorities said Muifa's centre was about 490 km (304.5 miles) southeast of the Zhejiang city of Xiangshan.
+The typhoon will move northwest after hitting land and gradually weaken, the Central Meteorological Administration added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)